Tuc-tac/SpotifyGeoFreedom/README.md

 ## Method Overview

-This method employs GitHub Actions to run a runner with a USA location three times a week.
+This method employs GitHub Actions to run a runner with a USA location two days a week.
 It logs into the desktop Spotify client using your username and password, allowing you to access Spotify as if you were in the USA.

 ### Requirements